 With a focus on marketing and ad strategy, Omnifi can help clients leverage geographic sales trends, create new product offerings, evaluate the customer journey, and identify profitable areas of expansion.

-The platform defragments marketing, sales, and logistics data, delivering actionable figures to refine your marketing efforts—such as which ads are moving products, what products are performing best, and where each item is seeing the most success.
+The platform brings together data from marketing, sales, and logistics, and presents you with actionable insights to help you improve your marketing strategies, such as which ads are moving products, what products are performing best, and where each item is seeing the most success.
 Omnifi’s analytics extend into return on ad spend (ROAS), detailed consumer behavior insights, and benchmarking your performance against the competition and market.

 Omnifi is a part of Whitebox’s Growth Agency service, which is not included in a standard fulfillment partnership.
 The software is available for free to clients who meet a minimum volume requirement or at an additional cost to all other partners.

 Whitebox’s business model heavily relies on FBA, which has its own team of customer service reps that handle inquiries about your orders.
 But when it comes to more specialized help or multichannel servicing, sellers are usually left to fend for themselves.